llharris/start-here/README.md

 ## What now?

-Well done sweetheart.
+Well done Beth.
 You've made it as far as setting up a github account :) This is just the beginning, but it's a good solid footing from which to continue.
 The rest of my instructions will be held here.
 This is the follow on step from the original email I sent you.

 There are a bunch of other things we need to get set up: